CPSC2720SpaceInvaders/GameCodeProduction/README.md

+# 2720 Invaders
-# SpaceInvaders - like - game
+SpaceInvaders - like - game
 C++ Project for CPSC 2720, using Allegro Library.
 Authors:
 - Victor Adad Sangabriel